Madera Sugar Pine Company

+A key moment for the company was its involvement in a landmark 1923 U.S. Supreme Court case where the court confirmed death benefits for non-resident alien dependents, marking a major step in workers' rights and setting a precedent against discrimination in cases of industrial accidents.

-In 1961, service resumed as the Yosemite Mountain Sugar Pine Railroad, a heritage railway.
+In 1967, service resumed as the Yosemite Mountain Sugar Pine Railroad, a heritage railway.
 The railroad is built on a 2 mi section of the original railroad grade used between 1908 and 1924.

 Predecessors

 The California Lumber Company (1874–1878)

-In February 1874, the California Lumber Company was established with the goal of transporting lumber from the Sierra Nevada to the recently completed railroad in the San Joaquin Valley.
-The ambitious endeavor required the construction of lumber camps and mills, as well as a log flume to transport the lumber down from high elevations in the Sierra.
+The California Lumber Company was founded in February 1874, initiating an ambitious project to move lumber from the Sierra Nevada to the new railroad in the San Joaquin Valley.
+This extensive project required setting up lumber camps and mills in the mountains and building a log flume to transport the lumber from higher elevations to the valley.

-A 54-mile (87 km) log flume - the longest of its kind - was built to transport rough cut lumber from the mountains to the valley floor in Madera, where it could be finished and sold to the global market through the Southern Pacific Railroad.
-The route was surveyed in 1873 and construction began in 1874.
-The project required many high trestles to span the mountains and rolling foothills.
-The flume was ready for the 1877 season, with an estimated construction cost of $250,000.
+Between 1874 and 1877, a 54-mile (87 km) log flume, the longest ever built at that time, was constructed to transport rough-cut lumber from the mountains to Madera in the valley.
+There, it could be finished and shipped worldwide via the Southern Pacific Railroad.
+This project involved constructing many high trestles across the variable foothills' terrain and was finished at a cost of $250,000, ready for the 1877 season.

-However, the California Lumber Company faced challenges with the creeping of lumber over the sides of the flume, resulting in both a loss for the operation and potential damage to the flume itself.
-William Thurman, one of the founders of the company, created a novel technique of clamping bundles of lumber together to prevent them from going over the edge during transport.
-His flume clamp was patented in 1877.

-Despite these innovations, the company was underfinanced and was forced to cease operations after only three seasons, due to the drought of 1877.